Are you in the market for a new dryer but don’t know where to start looking?

 #2 Load Capacity

 Load capacity can be the make or break of how useful your dryer will be for the years to come.
-You wouldn’t believe how many people find themselves requiring additional space for their clothes every day.
+You wouldn’t believe how many people find themselves requiring additional space for their clothes daily.

 In most countries, there are 3 universal dryer capacities – Compact, Standard, and Large.
-To give you a clearer idea of which one you need, please analyze this table carefully:
+To give you a clearer idea of which one you need, please analyze the following table carefully: